Mother Teresa's mission lives on in Kolkata, grows worldwide

 PRAYER AND WORK

-Hundreds of thousands are expected to gather in Rome on Sunday for a canonization service led by Pope Francis, leader of the world's 1.2 billion Roman Catholics, in front of St Peter's Basilica.
+Hundreds of thousands are expected to gather in Rome on Sunday for a canonisation service led by Pope Francis, leader of the world's 1.2 billion Roman Catholics, in front of St Peter's Basilica.

 Kolkata, as the former capital of the British Raj is now called, is holding prayers, talks and cultural events.
 But no major ceremony is planned to mark the path to sainthood for the two miracles of healing attributed to Mother Teresa.